patobeur/amyourphaser/roadmap.md

 ### bugs ?
 - [ ] prevent player from mooving while writing in the chat !!

+### how to ?
+- [ ] How to make screen recenter when event.resize

 ### ideas
-- [x] add items 'bag small/medium/huge' to give inventory skill
+- [] add items 'bag small/medium/huge' to give inventory skill
 - [x] worldlimite to the player actual room